Hole by Hole Guide to the North Inch Golf Course

 17th Hole – The Pines

 No 17 is another short par 4 which can be played any number of ways.
-The main features of the hole are the burn which crosses in front of the tee and runs up the left side of the hole, two fairway bunkers left and right and a copse of trees which cuts across the hole diagonally from left to right.
+The main features of the hole are the burn which crosses in front of the tee and runs up the left side of the hole, two fairway bunkers left and right and a copse of trees which cuts across the hole diagonally from left to right short of the green.

 An iron or fairway wood from the tee will leave a mid-short iron into the green but you have to be accurate as this brings the fairway bunkers into play.
 The ideal line is slightly left of middle as this gives the best angle to hit through the opening in the trees that guard the front of the green.